TiloccaS/computational-intelligence-2023-24/Quixo/README.md

 * Player 2 = 45.6% of win

 ### How we manage symmetry in RL:
-For the example we show only 3 matrix with 3x3 dimension,  but we use symmetry of all possible rotations and all possible mirrors:
+For the example in this readme and in the report we show only 3 matrix with 3x3 dimension,  but we use symmetry of all possible rotations and all possible mirrors board:
 Giving the Game._board, we extract its state in a named tuple, for each state we have the coordinate of the cells selcted: State = namedtuple('state', ['x' 'o']), we put namedtuple in CustomState class.
 We used the custom state class, which represents the current state of the board as the key for the dictionary, so we used the following __hash__  function, and the following _eq_ function, custom state take in input namedtuple('state', ['x', 'o']):
 ```